 It's important to be patient with your little one as they learn how to sleep through the night.

-The process can be difficult for both of you, but with time and patience, it will eventually become a regular part of their bedtime routine.
+The process can be a difficult for both of you, but with time and patience, it will eventually become a regular part of their bedtime routine.